 From big media brands with in-depth interviews and polished documentary-style pieces to one-man/woman shows run out of a wardrobe (small, enclosed spaces are great for sound quality), anyone can start their own podcast if they’ve got an interesting topic to explore.

 Podcasts take their name from Apple’s iPod (remember those?) and the traditional broadcast.
-The format is only around 12 years old, but in that time it’s gone from a niche activity to one that establishments like the ABC have embraced.
+The format is only around 15 years old, but in that time it’s gone from a niche activity to one that creators and listeners alike have come to embrace.

-One advantage podcasts have over radio shows is mobility.
-With a podcast in your ears a long commute, huge pile of laundry or frustrating wait at the doctor’s office becomes an opportunity to learn.
+One advantage that podcasts have over radio shows is mobility.
+With a podcast in your ears a long commute, huge pile of laundry or frustrating wait in line at the post office becomes an opportunity to learn.
 There’s an intimacy about podcasts as well – they tend to run much longer than the average radio segment, giving creators time to dig deep into an idea.